Pastel (food): Brazil

-In Brazil, pastel (plural: pastéis) is a typical street-food Brazilian dish consisting of half-circle or rectangle-shaped thin-crust pies with assorted fillings, that can be savory or sweet, and fried in vegetable oil.
+In Brazil, pastel (plural: pastéis) is a typical street-food Brazilian dish consisting of half-circle or rectangle-shaped thin-crust pies, with assorted savory or sweet fillings, that are fried in vegetable oil.
 The result is a crispy, brownish-fried pie.
-Some of the sweet fillings are guava paste with Minas cheese.
+An example of sweet filling is guava paste with Minas cheese.
 Banana and chocolate also exist.
 The pastel is classified in Brazilian cuisine as a salgado (savoury snack).
 It is traditionally sold on the streets, in open-air marketplaces, or in shops known as pastelarias.
-Popular folklore states that Brazilian Pastels originated when Japanese immigrants adapted Chinese fried Spring rolls to sell as snacks at weekly street markets.
-A common beverage to drink with pastéis is caldo de cana, a sugarcane juice.
-Pastéis can also consist of non-sweet fillings, such as ground meat, mozzarella, catupiry, the heart of palm, codfish, cream cheese, chicken, and small shrimp.
+Popular folklore states that Brazilian pastels originated when Japanese immigrants adapted Chinese fried spring rolls to sell as snacks at weekly street markets.
+A common beverage to drink with pastéis is caldo de cana, sugarcane juice.
+Pastéis can also consist of non-sweet fillings, such as ground meat, mozzarella, Catupiry, heart of palm, codfish, cream cheese, chicken, and small shrimp.